-One famous Aboriginal story that embodies this is about a powerful animal spirit called the Rainbow Snake, or Rainbow Serpent.
-You will see the Rainbow Snake depicted in a lot of Aboriginal artwork.
+One well-known Aboriginal story that embodies this concept is the story of a powerful animal spirit called the Rainbow Snake, or Rainbow Serpent.
+You will see the Rainbow Snake depicted in a lot of Aboriginal artwork.4

 The Aboriginal Australians believe that when they see a rainbow in the sky, it is the Rainbow Serpent who is traveling from one waterhole to another.

-The Rainbow Snake is a powerful being, a protector and provider of life because he brings water to the people.
+The Rainbow Snake is a powerful being, a protector and provider of life because he brings water.
 Thus, the Rainbow Snake is associated with fertility, the abundance of plants and animals, and the availability of food.

 In this video from Storyteller Media, Robert Bropho, who is an elder of the Noongar People who are Indigenous Australians, tells the story of the Rainbow Serpent:

 The ancient Greeks and Romans told stories of animals, whom they associated with their gods and goddesses.
 In addition, they honored these animals in the temples of their relevant deities.

 Spirit Animals in the Bible